kybx86/antarin_cli/webapp/readme.txt

 SUMMARY:

-The project folder 'webapp' consits of one application - antarin.
+The project folder 'webapp' consists of one application - antarin.

 Description of different folders and files contained in 'antarin' is as follows:
 	1. media - folder that contains user uploaded files